 Asset Quality Score

-A bank with extensive holdings of these types of assets could eventually be required to use capital to absorb losses, reducing its equity buffer.
-Many of those assets are also likely to be in non-accrual status and no longer earning interest for the bank, reducing earnings and increasing the risk of a failure in the future.
+Having extensive holdings of these kinds of assets suggests a bank could have to use capital to cover losses, decreasing its cushion of equity.
+Many of those assets are also likely to be in non-accrual status and no longer earning interest for the bank, decreasing earnings and increasing the chances of a future failure.

-On Bankrate's asset quality test, BTH Bank, National Association scored 40 out of a possible 40 points, above the national average of 37.62 points.
+On Bankrate's asset quality test, BTH Bank, National Association scored 40 out of a possible 40 points, beating the national average of 37.49 points.

-Banks maintain a reserve known as an "allowance for loan and lease losses" to deal with problem assets .
-The size of that reserve can be a handy indicator when evaluating a bank's ability to manage troubled assets, especially when compared to the total amount of problem loans.
+Banks maintain a reserve to handle problem assets known as an "allowance for loan and lease losses."
+That reserve's size can be a helpful indicator when evaluating a bank's ability to manage problem assets, especially when compared to the total amount of problem loans.
 Unfortunately, the FDIC did not provide information on BTH Bank, National Association's loan loss allowance in its most recent filings.